-One of the main advantages of ZBAs is that they do away with the need to manually shift and manage funding to subaccounts due to their capacity to automate transactions.
+One of the main advantages of ZBAs is that they remove the need to manually shift and manage funds to sub accounts due to their capacity to automate transactions.
 A business can avoid wasting time and money on balance tracking and fund repositioning by doing this instead.

 ZBAs might also make it simpler to reconcile, audit, or get department-level spending reports.

 ZBAs are excellent control tools for keeping an eye on spending.
 Debit card purchases normally need to be approved before they can be made.
 Because ZBAs have a balance of zero, this offers a company more control over spending and enables it to set up policies for how it will handle purchases.